schmiddim/docker-moosh/README.md

-Simple docker image for Moosh.
+Simple docker image for Moosh with PHP 7.2 support